Student Athletes Shine on National and World Stages

-The fact that he was born without the lower part of his right arm was no deterrent to Trevor Smith when it comes scrambling, scaling, and basically ascending all the heights that call out to him.
+The fact that he was born without the lower part of his right arm was no deterrent to Trevor Smith when it comes to scrambling, scaling, and basically ascending all the heights that call out to him.
 As a young child, he climbed up everything at every opportunity.
 Three years ago, Trevor determined the time was right to pursue rock-climbing in earnest.
 “It was all self-driven,” he said.
 “I bought a copy of The Rockclimber’s Training Manual, created a training plan on my own, and started connecting with the local climbing community.”
-Within two years, not only had the IB student established himself as a formidable talent, he took second place at the 2018 IFSC Paraclimbing World Championships in Innsbruck, Australia.
+Within two years, not only had the IB student established himself as a formidable talent, he took second place at the 2018 IFSC Paraclimbing World Championships in Innsbruck, Austria.

 Typical routine: My training fluctuates depending on the season and goals, but typically I’ll train Mondays, Tuesdays, Thursdays and Saturdays for about four hours each session, aiming to really push myself to the max.
 Those days need to be really productive.
 On the ‘off’ days, I’ll go to the gym if I can, but I don’t put the pressure on myself for the same kind of explosive workouts.
 If I have something coming up, like a test, I won’t go to the gym that day.
 There’s lots of late night homework.

 School support: My teachers have been really flexible, helpful and accommodating.
 Last year, I really dug a hole for myself traveling to the World Championships.
 But my teachers all worked with me to make sure I was able to get myself caught up.